uncleleonfan/FloatingActionMenu/README.md

 * Behavior

 	You should give FloatingActionMenu a scroll behavior in xml if you want it react to a RecyclerView.
-You can just create a class extends Behavior.
+You can just create a class extends Behavior and apply it to layout_behavior attribute.

 	```java
 	public class ScrollBehavior extends FloatingActionMenu.Behavior {